 Great examples of such sounds you can experience in modern mobile devices.
 A sound of unlock, short message “ding” or chopsticks “click” ensures you that everything is working fine or you are going for a date in the evening.
 The most important part of creating sound effects to communicate with you is keeping them sound similar across many different speakers: from cell phones and laptops right to 5.1 surround systems.

 Podcasting is all about speech or playing music.
 It is only half of the truth.
 The other half is about building the recognition of you as a podcaster and again, creating engaging and interesting content which keeps your listeners with you.

 Adding a jingle is an ancient idea cultivated even present.
 Create your own jingle.
 It is like your sound logo, your trademark.
 Be also creative about adding accents to what you say.
 But don’t overdo it.
 Too many sounds will cover what are actually saying.

 DJ sound effects

 Another ancient tradition is for DJs to use sound effects.
 We have been covering this topic several times.
-More about DJ sound effects you can read here.
+Read more about sound effects.

 Sound effects in marketing and advertising